 If purchasing a specific type of casket, such as a barnwood casket, is essential to you, plan ahead to save money.

 7 Different Types of Barnwood Caskets

 Most guides on how to plan a funeral do not consider that the deceased may have wanted a particular type of casket.
 If you're having an open-casket visitation or funeral service, time is of the essence.
 You may not have a significant amount of time to look for a casket made of such a specific material.

 Barnwood caskets are a relatively niche market, so do not expect your local funeral home to have any in stock.

-If you want a casket made of old barn wood, consider pre-purchasing it before it is needed.
-If that is not possible, look for companies that can promise speedy delivery to your area.
+If you want a casket made of old barn wood, consider pre-purchasing it before it's needed.
+If that's not possible, look for companies that can promise speedy delivery to your area.
 Expecting a custom-made barnwood casket within a few days is probably out of the question, so you may have to be happy with the items that are already in stock.

-Since each barnwood is unique, you may want to make sure you see the exact casket that you will receive before ordering.
-The wood may vary in coloring and level of distress, which may increase this type of coffin’s appeal.
-But if you are particular about having a specific look, ask for several photos before you order.
+Since each barnwood is unique, you may want to make sure you see the exact casket that you'll receive before ordering.
+The wood may vary in coloring and level of distress, which may increase this type of casket’s appeal.
+But if you're particular about having a specific look, ask for several photos before you order.

 1. Vintage coffin